Slimefun/Slimefun4/docs/adr/0001-storage-layer.md

   * We want to load player data using the new storage layer with the current data system.
-  * We'll want to monitor for any possible issues and generally refine how this system and should look
+  * We'll want to monitor for any possible issues and generally refine how this system should look
 * Phase 2 - Implement new experimental binary backend for [`PlayerProfile`](https://github.com/Slimefun/Slimefun4/blob/bbfb9734b9f549d7e82291eff041f9b666a61b63/src/main/java/io/github/thebusybiscuit/slimefun4/api/player/PlayerProfile.java).
   * Create a new backend for binary storage
   * Implement in an experimental capacity and allow users to opt-in